charisschomba/YDownloader/README.md

 ## The  script has five options
 ## 1. Audio

-Downloads Audio
+Downloads Audios

-First create a Music folder in Downloads Downloads/Music
+First create a Music folder in Downloads folder

+### Downloads/Music

 ## 2. Video

-Downloads Video
+Downloads Videos

-First create a Video folder in Downloads Downloads/Video
+First create a Video folder in Downloads folder

+### Downloads/Video

 ## 3. Playlist

 The url must be a playlist url.

-First create a Playlist folder in Downloads Downloads/Playlist
+First create a Playlist folder in Downloads folder.

+### Downloads/Playlist

 ## 4. From text file video